gjbex/training-material/Math/Lapack/SVD/README.md

 1. `Makefile`: make file to build the code.
 1. `build.sh`: Bash script to drive the make process when building with Intel's MKL library (11.2).
+1. `setenv.sh`: file to be sourced, setting up the enivronment to run the executables with Intel's MKL.